 The Convention provides a framework for mine action, seeking both to end existing suffering and to prevent future suffering.
-The Convention bans the use, stockpiling, production and transfer of anti-personnel mines.
-In addition, states that accede to the Convention accept that they will destroy both stockpiled and emplaced anti-personnel mines and assist the victims of mines.
+It bans the use, stockpiling, production and transfer of anti-personnel mines.

 Convention Text | Unofficial Translations